w3c/wai-mission/content/index.md

    - Support increased involvement of under-represented stakeholders, including people with specific disabilities and people in low resource regions.
    - Ensure accessibility of W3C website, tools, presentations, etc.

-## 2024-2025 Priorities, Specific Objectives, and Strategic Plan
+## 2024 Priorities, Specific Objectives

+To focus limited resources on top priorities, we will address the following objectives in 2024:

 {::nomarkdown}
 {% include box.html type="start" title="Placeholder:" class="simple" %}